-What are some of the qualities common among successful voice actors and are these traits inherent or are they acquired?
-Here are the traits and qualities you should focus on to succeed in the voiceover industry.
+What are some of the qualities of successful voice actors?
+Are these traits inherent or are they acquired?
+Here are the skills you should focus on to succeed in the voiceover industry.

 Resilience and drive are found in abundance in successful voice talent.
 An ability to take lessons from failures, move on from negative situations, and maintain focus amid rejection is crucial in reaching your goals.
 Meteoric career trajectories are extremely rare and expecting yours to be the exception is foolhardy.
 If you assume challenges and dry spells will be a natural part of your career plan, you are less likely to be deterred when the going gets tough.